Kallb123/NewTabRedux/README.md

 4. Select the `Load unpacked` button in the top left
 5. Browse to the `Homely` folder that you downloaded in step 1 so that you can see the `lib` and `res` folders, then press OK to accept this folder.

+You may or may not want the extension to work in Incognito mode, this can be toggled by going into the extension Details page.

 ### Firefox

 1. Download the latest xpi file from the [Releases page](https://github.com/Kallb123/Homely/releases)